 Relative humidity (RF) is the ratio of the moisture in the air compared to the amount of moisture that the air can hold at a given temperature.
 In other words, the moisture is relative to the air temperature.

-As our friend Mike Morrison over at WFXL in Georgia illustrates, you can have the same amount of moisture in the air, but as the temperature changes, the relative humidity levels change too.
+As our friend Mike Morrison over at WFXL in Georgia illustrates, you can have the same moisture amount in the air.
+Still, as the temperature changes, the relative humidity levels change too.
 So, at 50°F, a given amount of water maybe 100% RH but that same amount of moisture is only 28% RH when the temperature rises to 86°.
-The relative humidity is just as important for the comfort of your wood floors inside the home as it is for your own comfort outside the house.
+The relative humidity is just as important for your wood floors’ comfort inside the home as it is for your own comfort outside the house.

 Acclimating Bamboo Hardwood Floors Before Installation

 The prefinished wood and bamboo flooring that arrives at your house for installation are most likely kiln dried.
 That means it’s probably got anywhere from a 6% to 12% moisture content.
 It’s literally like a sponge just waiting to soak up (and release back) moisture from the environment.